Urine Infections (I) – Common Reasons Women get them.

 Most of the urinary tract from ureter up to the kidneys is usually germ-free so how do germs enter into the bladder?

 Some studies indicate a very small amount of germs naturally living in the bladder.
-Infection can happen when these start to increase and overgrow, overcoming our natural defences.
+Infection can happen when these start to increase and overgrow, overcoming our natural defenses.

 Thus the nature of the woman’s urethra (being a very short tube running from the bladder to the vulva where it opens) makes it easy for the germs to quickly travel into the bladder – compared to the male’s.